GLOBAL MARKETS-Stocks cheer China trade relief, bonds face debt deluge

 It will sell $96 billion next week alone and a surprising amount of that will be at longer tenors, which in turn pushed up long-term yields and steepened the curve.

-Yields on 30-year bonds US30YT=RR jumped 7 basis points to 1.40%, the largest daily increase since mid-March, while rise in Italy's yields to over 2% reflected worries caused by a German court ruling this week targeting the European Central Bank's bond purchase programme.
+Yields on 30-year Treasuries US30YT=RR steadied after jumping 7 basis points to 1.40%, the largest daily increase since mid-March.
+The early rise in Italy's yields to over 2% reflected worries caused by a German court ruling this week targeting the European Central Bank's bond purchase programme.

-France and Spain were also due to sell up to a combined 18.75 billion euros ($20.3 billion) of bonds following Germany's first syndicated bond since 2015, which raised 7.5 billion euros on Wednesday alongside a 3.2 billion auction.

-The rise in U.S. yields gave a lift to the U.S. dollar on most currencies and its index firmed to 100.192 =USD.
+The rise in U.S. yields gave a lift to the U.S. dollar over most currencies and its index gained to 100.200 =USD.
 The euro drooped below $1.08 EUR=, hurt too by a gloomy economic outlook from the European Commission.

-Indeed, the single currency sank to its lowest against the Japanese yen since late 2016 at 114.40 EURJPY=, and even the dollar touched a seven-week trough at 105.98 yen JPY=.
+The single currency sank to its lowest against the Japanese yen since late 2016 at 114.40 EURJPY=, and even the dollar touched a seven-week trough at 105.98 yen JPY= before bouncing to 106.55 yen in Europe.

 "There's a lot to like about the yen these days," said Deutsche Bank's global head of G10 FX Alan Ruskin.